HMS Core Facilities

 The Harvard iPS Cell Core Facility provides investigators with customized iPS derivation and genome editing based on the latest cutting-edge stem cell technologies.
 The core offers three non-integrating technologies (Sendai virus, mRNA, and episomal vector) for reprogramming of a variety of somatic cell types.
 We propose different modules for the characterization of these lines.
 We can expand hESC or hiPS lines to create high quality Master Cell Banks.
 We also offer the generation of genome engineered hESC or hiPS lines.
 We use the CRISPR/Cas9 technology to generate knock-out or knock-in lines for repair or introduction of mutations.
 We can generate gene reporter lines and integrate gene of interest in safe harbor site.
 Additionally, the iPS Core serves as a repository for Harvard hESC lines and both control and disease-specific hiPS cell lines.

-HSCI iPS Core Facility
+Location: HSCI iPS Core Facility

 Harvard University